What You Need To Know About Snowflake's Terms of Service

 In the 1960s, some scientists had the goal of creating a computer that multiple people could use simultaneously.
 This desire and a lot of technological advances resulted in the emergence three decades later of cloud computing.
 In the last decade, the cloud has grown to accommodate several uses including the ability of companies to share data for the purpose of analysis, such as Snowflake provides to its users.

 The problem with sharing data is that if it isn't collected, stored, and shared in a way that the consumer has had the opportunity to understand and consent to, it can result in a loss of reputation or even money for the consumer.
-Has Snowflake violated its terms of service in how it used or shared your data?
+Has in how it used or shared your data?
 How would you know?
 Fortunately, DoNotPay's Analyze TOS product can help you easily complete the following tasks:

 - Identify terms of service violations.